swcarpentry/DEPRECATED-bc/shell/Readme.md

 for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

-Remember, the `man` program uses the same commands, so you can search documentation using "/" as well!
+Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using "/" as well!

 * * * *
 **Short Exercise**